-Learning a language doesn’t only happen in a classroom – adding a few simple things to your daily routine can really turbo-charge your learning.
+Learning English doesn’t only happen in a classroom – adding a few simple things to your daily routine can really turbo-charge your learning.
 Watching TV shows or movies in English is a great way to make faster progress, but so is listening to songs.
 We’ve picked a few artists to add to your Spotify playlists that will help you work on your English without even realizing it.

 1. Ed Sheeran

 If you won’t admit to singing along to Ed Sheeran, even just a little bit, you’re lying.
 His songs are relatable and the albums are easy to leave on repeat for days.
 Though the language isn’t complicated it can get fast paced, so trying to keep up when you belt your heart out is a great way to put your listening and speaking skills to the test.